pallesairam/Portfolio_figma_template/README.md

 - Built with Vite for fast dev server and optimized builds
 - Tailwind CSS (or custom CSS) for styling

-> **Note:** This README was generated after verifying your live demo link.
-If you want specific feature details (fonts used, animation libraries, exact component names), paste them here and I’ll update the README.

 ## Tech stack
 - React
 - Vite